 Social listening technology enables you to find and filter your social media conversations.

-Social listening technology also enables you to find and filter your social media conversations, making it a good tool to immediately gather feedback that is centred around your purpose.
+Social listening technology also enables you to find and filter your social media conversations, making it a good tool to immediately gather customer feedback that is centred around your purpose.

 However, it’s best to avoid using social listening to find negative responses and remove them, as this will only serve to upset the original customer.
 Remember, having a couple of negative reviews only serves to show that you are real.

-A better secondary use for social listening, aside from filtering helpful feedback, is to share insight with the marketing department, who can use the information to develop offers that fit customer demand.
+A better secondary use for social listening, aside from filtering helpful customer feedback, is to share insight with the marketing department, who can use the information to develop offers that fit customer demand.

 5. A Customer Feedback Tool

 Customer feedback tools help you to design surveys that can be sent out to your customer base, at the optimum moment in the customer relationship, by using customer journey analytics.

 With this capability, these tools can further distinguish themselves from other free pieces of software, such as SurveyMonkey that are commonly used amongst many major organisations and bring many difficulties of their own.